Bandwidth/api-docs/content/numbers/downloadingReports.md

 | International TN Inventory Summary              | 64 | Summary of international telephone numbers                                                                                                     |
 | Telephone Number Route Plan Report              | 65 | This report lists all of the route plans that are active for the indicated account                                                             |

-A <code class="get">GET</code> request to `https://dashboard.bandwidth.com/api/accounts/{accountId}/reports` will return an XML list of the available report types, their ID number, and a description of each.
+A GET request to `https://dashboard.bandwidth.com/api/accounts/{accountId}/reports` will return an XML list of the available report types, their ID number, and a description of each.
 The report ID needs to be passed in to the URL of the API request to indicate which type of report we want to create.
-A <code class="get">GET</code> request to `https://dashboard.bandwidth.com/api/accounts/{accountId}/reports/{reportId}` will return details for a specific report, like a description and the parameters needed to define boundaries for the report.
+A GET request to `https://dashboard.bandwidth.com/api/accounts/{accountId}/reports/{reportId}` will return details for a specific report, like a description and the parameters needed to define boundaries for the report.

 ### Request a Report
-Once the ID of the report you are looking to generate is ascertained, A <code class="post">POST</code> request to `https://dashboard.bandwidth.com/api/accounts/{accountId}/reports/{reportId}/instances` will trigger the generation of a new report and return a `201` response with a location header containing a URL used to query the status of the report.
+Once the ID of the report you are looking to generate is ascertained, A POST request to `https://dashboard.bandwidth.com/api/accounts/{accountId}/reports/{reportId}/instances` will trigger the generation of a new report and return a `201` response with a location header containing a URL used to query the status of the report.

 #### Request